5HT2B/heartbeat/USAGE.md

 ## Debugging

-- Can't connect using Docker?
+1. Can't connect using Docker?

   The default port is `6060`, and you should be able to access `localhost:6060`.
 This is set in `config/.env` and `docker-compose.yml`
   If you are unable to connect from localhost, make sure these are set to your desired port, and check the `docker-compose` log for issues.
-- Can't connect without Docker?
+2. Can't connect without Docker?

   The default port is `6060`, set in `config/.env` with `HB_ADDR`.
 If `./heartbeat` isn't throwing any errors, please check that you have the right port.
-- Can't `POST` to `/api/beat`?
+3. Can't `POST` to `/api/beat`?

   Try running `./heartbeat -debug -token some_token_here`, which will override the default token, to help debug the issue.
-- Heartbeat can't read the `config/.env` when using Docker?
+4. Heartbeat can't read the `config/.env` when using Docker?

   Make sure `export HB_PATH` is pointing to the config folder inside your Heartbeat folder.
-- `dial tcp: lookup database: no such host`
+5.`dial tcp: lookup database: no such host`

   Heartbeat can't connect to the Redis database.
 If you're not using the Docker image, make sure that you ran `redis-server` before `./heartbeat`.